Updated: Nov 11, 2022

 The customer has been told of the right to choose a repair shop of their choosing in writing.

-Where the customer decides to use the recommended repair shop, the insurance provider shall, before the accident or failure, restore the damaged vehicle to its condition at no extra expense other than that provided for in the policy or otherwise authorized by law.
+When the customer decides to use the recommended repair shop, the insurance provider shall restore the damaged vehicle to its condition before the accident or failure at no extra expense other than that provided for in the policy or otherwise authorized by law.

 Suppose the company makes an oral suggestion to a repair shop, and the customer accepts it.
 In that case, the company shall enforce the oral suggestion with the required written notice within five calendar days, as stated by statute.